itsmesaim/jobRadarAI/README.md

 1. **Upload your CV** → AI extracts structured skills, experience, and projects.
 2. **Set preferences** → roles, locations, job types, key skills.
-3. **Search** → Jooble + Adzuna fetch Ireland-focused listings tailored to your profile.
+3. **Search** → Jooble + JobsAPI fetch Ireland-focused listings tailored to your profile.
 4. **Rate** → LangChain compares each job description to your CV and returns a 1–10 score with strengths, gaps, and a verdict.
 5. **Act** → Filter by score, track status on a Kanban board, copy job briefs, paste manual JDs.